Open-Systems-Pharmacology/OSP-PBPK-Model-Library/Amikacin/Amikacin_evaluation_report.md

 # 1 Introduction
 The presented model building and evaluation report evaluates the performance of a PBPK model for amikacin in adults.

 Amikacin is a semi-synthetic aminoglycoside antibiotic used for a number of bacterial infections.
 Amikacin is administered in several forms, including intravenous or intramuscular injection.
 The PBPK model for amikacin was previously developed in PK-sim for adults ([Wendl 2011](#5-references)) and preterm neonates ([Claassen 2015](#5-references)).
-As the latter model was built more recently, this PBPK model was evaluated in evaluated its predictive performance of glomerular filtration rate (GFR) mediated clearance in adults without further changes.
-In this chapter we show that amikacin adequately described the pharmacokinetics of amikacin in adults, based on the PBPK model build and reported in preterm-neonates.
+As the latter model was built more recently, this PBPK model was used to evaluate the predictive performance of glomerular filtration rate (GFR) mediated clearance in adults without further changes.
+In this chapter we show that amikacin adequately described the pharmacokinetics of amikacin in adults, based on the PBPK model build and reported in preterm neonates.

 The amikacin model is a whole-body PBPK model, allowing for dynamic translation between individuals with GFR based renal elimination.
 The amikacin report demonstrates the level of confidence in the amikacin PBPK model build with the OSP suite with regard to reliable predictions of amikacin PK in adults during model-informed drug development.